hillerlab/GenomeAlignmentTools/README.md

 # Highly-sensitive local alignments
-patchChain.perl perform a highly sensitive local pairwise alignment for loci flanked by aligning blocks.
+patchChain.perl perform a highly sensitive local pairwise alignment for loci flanked by aligning blocks [1].
 Given an alignment chain [3], it considers all chains that pass the score and span filters (optional parameters), extracts all the unaligning loci and creates local alignment jobs.

 __Usage:__